Skip to content

 Start with Documents and Legal Essentials

-Create a dedicated folder (physical and digital) containing: passports (check expiry — many countries require 6+ months validity), marriage licence application documents, birth certificates, decree absolute (if applicable), insurance documents, vendor contracts, and flight/hotel confirmations.
+Create a dedicated folder (physical and digital) containing: passports (check expiry — many countries require 6+ months validity), marriage license application documents, birth certificates, decree absolute (if applicable), insurance documents, vendor contracts, and flight/hotel confirmations.
 Carry physical copies in your hand luggage and store digital scans in cloud storage accessible from your phone.
 Do not check these documents — if your luggage is lost, these are the items you cannot replace at the destination.

 2. 2